btrccts/btrccts/README.md

         # You can access your own defined parameters
         print('Pyramiding:', args.pyramiding)

+        # You can access predefined parameters like exchanges and symbols
+        print('Exchanges:', args.exchanges)
+        print('Symbols:', args.symbols)

     def next_iteration(self):
         # This method is executed each time interval